Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 ---

-The `jump` component of the C-instruction specifies a jump condition, namely, which command to fetch and execute next.
+The <bmark>`jump` component of the C-instruction</bmark> specifies a jump condition, namely, which command to fetch and execute next.
-Whether a not a jump should actually materialize depends on the three j-bits of the jump component and the ALU's output value.
+Whether a jump should actually materialize depends on the three `j-bits` of the jump component and the ALU's output value.
 It is a 3-bit field that can specify one of $8$ different jump conditions.

 | j1 (`out < 0`)  | j2 (`out = 0`)  | j3 (`out > 0`)  | **jump** mnemonic | Effect                                                                    |